Macrometacorp/docs/docs/streams/store-rdbms-plugin.md

 ## Query

-You can use the Query function to perform SQL retrieval queries on a datasource.
+You can use the Query function to perform SQL retrieval queries on a data source.

 ### Query Parameters